The issue of proper, smart water management truly affects every single human on this planet.

 Every city needs to treat their water before privatizing into a network of pipes for distribution.

-IoT systems can provide insight to the exact stage of water quality as the water is going through one of the various water disinfection treatment phases.
+Smart water systems can provide insight to the exact stage of water quality as the water is going through one of the various water disinfection treatment phases.

 For example, internet-connected sensors can determine hydraulic modeling to identify issues with volume, quality, or pressure within the system, enabling greater operational efficiency of a plant.